 Max welcomed me standing on his legs!

-Like a new dawn after the darkest night of long wait, like a first ray of hope in sheer delight.
+Like new dawn after the darkest night of long wait, like the first ray of hope in sheer delight.

 I saw it happening!